 The curriculum of paintings and conservation was founded in 1996.
-The curriculum was designed and developed by the head of the department, Professor Heli Tuksam.
+The head of the department is Professor Kaspar Tamsalu.

 The aim of the Department of Paintings is to provide a broad education in painting and the conservation/restoration of historical interior paintings.
 Of particular importance is sensitivity to change over time – to express the moment born on the level of the idea – while remaining connected to tradition.
 The department emphasises classical study and proficiency in different painting techniques.